Are Bonds a Good Investment Now? Additional Fed Rate Hikes Expected | Should Investors Buy or Sell Bonds?

 The best answer to all of these questions is, “It depends.”

-This increase in bond yields is expected to continue into the future as the Fed executes its interest rate hikes.
+As seen above, the overall trend (and expectation) is for bond yields to go up during 2016 and 2017.
+This increase in bond yields is expected to continue as the Fed executes further interest rate hikes.

-This means that bond prices will only continue to drop, resulting in limited opportunities to make a capital gain - selling your bonds at a higher price than what you paid for it.
+This results in limited opportunities to make a capital gain (selling your bonds at a higher price than what you paid for them).

-As mentioned above, bond prices drop when yields go up, and below are two illustrative charts that show this relationship.
+As mentioned above, bond prices drop when yields go up, demonstrating an inverse correlation.

-In either case, the trick is to always hold a diversified portfolio.
+In either case, whether you determine to buy or sell bonds, the trick is to always hold a diversified portfolio.